Computational Tradeoffs of Optimization-Based Bound Tightening in ReLU Networks: Experimental Setup

 Second, for each node in each neural network we proceeded to compute strong and weak activation bounds using Algorithm \ref{alg:bounder} with Gurobi 9.1.2 \cite{gurobi} for MILP and LP runs.
 A time limit of one hour was used to compute each bound.
 We also compute the naive activation bounds.

-Third, for each network architecture and each type of activation bounds (strong, weak, naive), we defined ten instances of the verification problem, defined in Section \ref{sec:verification}.
+Third, for each network architecture and each type of activation bounds (strong, weak, naive), we defined instances of the verification problem from Section \ref{sec:verification}.
+We didn't use multiple seeds, but instead we ran ten instances for each configuration to reduce uncertainty.
 For this, we select one network of each architecture with L1 regularization, a pruning threshold $\varepsilon=0.0002$, one random image of each class in MNIST as a reference $x_0$ and a radius $\epsilon=0.18$ to perturb the image.
 The resulting problem was then solved with Gurobi 9.1.2 \cite{gurobi}.
-A time limit of one hour was used to solve each problem.
 All runs were performed on Dell PowerEdge C6420 Intel Xeon Gold 6152 @ 2.10 GHz with 22 cores; we allocated 4 CPU cores and 6 GB of RAM per network.

+Since we would like this study to serve multiple settings, we decided to use a uniform time limit of one hour.
+For the same reason, we didn't discount the OBBT running time from the verification problem, since its effect depends on the application in mind and how many times the MILP models are solved.
+Also, the dataset may be a small one, but we hope that advances and insights from smaller problems can help us tackle much larger ones later, as has happened before in other applications of MIPs.